Pentagon Policy Nominee Champions ‘Golden Dome’ Concept

-Elbridge Colby, President Donald Trump’s nominee to become the Pentagon’s policy chief, told senators today that the president’s concept for a “Golden Dome” missile defense for the U.S. is both necessary, and possible to achieve.
+Elbridge Colby, President Donald Trump’s nominee to become the Pentagon’s policy chief, told senators today that the president’s concept for a “Golden Dome” missile defense for the U.S. is both necessary and possible to achieve.

 “I fully support the president’s executive order and the Golden Dome approach,” Colby said during a Senate Armed Services Committee hearing held to consider his nomination to the position of undersecretary for policy at the Defense Department (DoD).